mefrazi2/mapping-with-r/content/handson/arguments.md

 > We typed the function `help` and then specified the argument (`package = cartography`).
 We could have easily just typed the function `help()`, without defining an argument.
 >
 >
-> In the **Help** tab, we see information about the package `cartography` is pulled up, including all the functions within the package.
+> In the **Help** tab, we see information about the package `cartography`, including all the functions within the package.
 This is super useful, and something you'll want to consult if you get stuck.
 >
 > <img src="https://raw.githubusercontent.com/mefrazi2/mapping-with-r/main/img/functions.jpg">
 >